Amzzy78/psychedelic-quotes-generator/README.md

 Web Content Accessibility Guidelines (WCAG) 2.1 standards:
 ![](https://user-images.githubusercontent.com/62209464/130998964-0107cce5-fe48-4e6a-b78f-3c3571f528d1.png)

-### Unfixed Bugs
+### Fixed Bugs
 --------------------------------------
 The suggestion on jshint: Two warnings
 86	['quoteText'] is better written in dot notation.
 87	['quoteAuthor'] is better written in dot notation.
-This I have tried to fix but I loose the link to the quotes.
-It needs to be corrected.
+Added preload first then link rel="dns-prefetch" to typekit to improve pageload speed as per lighthouse suggestion to speed up third party origins.
+This bumped up the performance score.
 There is also a latency sometimes with the array of colour changes in the quote generator and also with the quotes.
 I have not figured why yet.

  ## Features Left to Implement